Ikkyusan1/typeset-helper/README.md

 ## Greetings
 To the people from www.ps-scripts.com for their snippets.

-To Marc Autret from www.indiscripts.com for his ExtendScript RegexTester he posted on www.indiscripts.com
+To Marc Autret for his ExtendScript RegexTester he posted on www.indiscripts.com

 And as usual, to every contributors from stackoverflow.